baihuqian/baihuqian.github.io/_posts/Learning/2020-05-03-wharton-on-coursera-managing-social-and-human-capital.md

 The Attraction-Selection-Attrition model indicates that people tend to hire those similar to themselves.
 This means the hiring process can drive the culture of the company and also shapes who gets hired.

-The reality Of hiring no longer fits text-book descriptions:
+The reality of hiring no longer fits text-book descriptions:
 * The use of technology to find applicants: majority of those who change jobs now aren’t looking to move!
 * Applicant tracking systems use keywords to find applicants.
 * Outsource the whole hiring process to recruitment firms.